marcocrio/opens-ecu/README.md

 Project preparation:
 ---

-Before compiling the project and after the succesful installation of Espressif's toolkit please follow the following steps.
+Before compiling the project and after the succesful installation of [Espressif's toolkit](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/) please follow the next steps.

 * Open the terminal and navegate to your project's main direcotry
 * Run `idf.py fullclean`